bottad/rrtstar/README.md

 - Starting the tree from the start trying to find a path to the goal (rrtstar.py)
 - Starting the tree from the goal, to find paths from any start location (reverse_rrtstar)
 - Using Scipy cKDtrees to speed up the nearest neighbor search (_kd)
+- A simple method to generate evading manouvers using the reverse RRT* algorithm (multi_agent_rrt.py)

 Pygame is used for visualization purposes.